Last updated on August 6th, 2022 at 06:30 am

 Location: 28 Parkgate Street, Dublin

 The Bank Bar and Restaurant

 The luxurious and grand open spaces of the interior of The Bank Bar and Restaurant are a result of its previous life as an actual bank.
 The decorated high ceilings of the restaurant set the perfect scene for a half dozen Carlingford oysters with brunch.

 King Sitric & East Cafe Bar

 There is no better place to enjoy the fruits of the sea than on the coast.
 At King Sitric & East Cafe Bar you can enjoy fine oysters from the Kelly Oyster Farm in Galway with a view of the sea.

 Location: East Pier, Howth, Dublin

 Another excellent seaside dining option in Howth, Aqua Restaurant serve up half a dozen Irish rock oysters as part of its á la carte menu.

-Finally, we come to Octopussys restaurant in Howth, serving up fresh Carlingford oysters with lemon and tabasco as part of their tapas menu.
+Octopussys restaurant in Howth serve up fresh Carlingford oysters with lemon and tabasco as part of their tapas menu.
 Octopussys is provided with a steady supply of fresh seafood from the fishmongers next door to the restaurant on the pier at Howth.

 The Brass Monkey